 How much does it cost to be a member?

-*The member equity payment is $200 per adult member of your household.
+*The member equity payment is $200 per adult member of your household, which includes a one-time lifetime fee of $25.
 We offer a variety of payment plans, as follows:

 - Payment in Full - $200 Single Payment.